-These days Priya is most often found with a glass of wine in hand as the creator and co-host of the tv show, THE DRINK, for Bell FIBE TV1.
+These days Priya is most often found with a glass of wine in hand as the co-founder of The Social Herbivore with Canada’s first, female Master Sommelier, Jennifer Huether.

 Since establishing her public relations agency, Random Minds PR, in 2003, Katherine has been working primarily with clients within the entertainment industry on campaigns that blur the lines between the traditional, grassroots, social/digital — and whimsical.

 Some of her placements include top Canadian outlets like The Globe & Mail, Playback, National Post, Toronto Star, CTV, Elle Canada, Maclean’s, eTalk Daily, ET Canada, CBC, and Global TV.
 In the U.S., she’s secured coverage from popular outlets like Vanity Fair, Salon, Yahoo Entertainment, The Washington Post, CNN.com, and trades that include The Hollywood Reporter, Variety, and Screen International.

 That understanding of what makes a story compelling for journalists (and their editors), stems from being one herself.
 Katherine has written for publications like The Washington Post, The Guardian, Esquire, Variety, Vulture, Entertainment Weekly, Elle Canada, Mashable, Canadian Screenwriter, and others.